sfcta/fast-trips-validation/README.md

 Notebooks will be converted to scripts in the future, when the process is verified and clean.
 Currently a script viz_prep exists, which will create "path_comparison.csv" with command line arguments.
 A similar script will combine this script with one that produces "chosenpath_links_with_observed.csv".

+See also the various subdirectories used to convert raw on-board and household travel survey data into FT format (both input and output files).